 Because of our self-advocacy focus, we do try to encourage people with autism to assume leadership roles in the organization.
 This allows us to build decision-making skills that will be useful in the workplace and in the community.
-But parents and other family members are also welcome.
-Our bylaws allow for parents and other family members to become “associate members” of our group, and we welcome family members to take part in our companion life skills training sessions, which run concurrently with our monthly support group meetings.
-Parents and other family members are also welcome to serve on our board of directors, volunteer for any of our committees, and participate in recreational activities and other Puzzle Solvers events.
+We welcome support persons or relatives to visit or join as “associate” members and can also serve on the board of directors, volunteer for any of our committees and particpate in any of Puzzle Solver’s events.

 Relationship to the larger community

 Puzzle Solvers is an independent group and is not affiliated with any other local or national autism/disability group.
 However, we are working to develop positive, cooperative relationships with other community groups.

 Our organization does not duplicate or compete with other autism-related or disability-related organizations in the community.
 While there are several very good services for children and adolescents with autism, and a support group for parents of younger children, there is no other group specifically for adults who have an autism spectrum condition.

 We encourage other organizations to help us by publicizing our group in their newsletters, inviting us to their organization or board meeting to talk about our group and answer questions, distributing flyers, letting us have a display or table at public events, and most importantly, getting the word out to anyone they know who might benefit from our group.
 People from other organizations who are supportive of our mission are also encouraged to become “affiliate members.”

 It is also hoped, eventually, that members of the support and self-advocacy group will be invited to serve on boards of directors or as advisory committee members of autism organizations, or take part as contributing members of these groups in some capacity.